matefon/PicoS2-MicroPython/README.md

 - **Board**: Raspberry Pi Pico or RP2040-Zero (Code configured for RP2040-Zero NeoPixel on GPIO 16).
 - **PS/2 Connector**: Female PS/2 socket or breakout.
 - **Level Shifting**: PS/2 is 5V, Pico is 3.3V.
-While the Pico inputs are often tolerant, a level shifter or voltage divider is recommended for safety.
+While my testing keyboard works with 3.3V, a level shifter or voltage divider could be necessary.

 ### Wiring (Default)